svkampen/mangela_c64_demo/README.md

 ## Credits
 Code and graphics by Clifford 'Randy' Carnmo

-Music by Joakim 'dlx' Falk
+Music by Joakim 'dLx' Falk